hebda/GitWatch/README.md

 ### Step 3

 Training
-This was done with the iPython notebook in the training directory.
+This was done with the iPython notebook in the directory `training`.
 Check it out!

 ### Step 4